New Jubilee House opened its doors in downtown Vancouver in summer 2016, providing 162 homes for low-income residents and seniors.

 About the Project

-New Jubilee House provides affordable housing, including 75 new low-end-of-market units and 87 shelter-rate units for residents who have left the original Jubilee House on Helmcken Street, which is scheduled for demolition.
+New Jubilee House provides affordable housing, including 75 new low-end-of-market units and 87 shelter-rate units for residents who have left the original Jubilee House on Helmcken Street, which was scheduled for demolition.
 Of those 75 low-end-of-market units, the City of Vancouver has reassigned 20 as shelter-rate housing for former Quality Inn residents.

 New Jubilee House has a wide range of amenities for residents, including a library, lounge, computer room, communal kitchen and rooftop garden.
 The building, which is situated opposite the original Jubilee House, has 116 studios and 46 one-bedroom homes.